Solution of Mumford's second problem: Abstract

 \section{Abstract}

-A fundamental identity connecting theta derivatives and theta constants with rational characteristics is proposed.
-The identity is applicable to arbitrary rational characteristics, and allows to find expressions through theta constants with rational characteristics for all theta derivatives with rational characteristics.
-An explicit formula for computing such an expression is derived, and illustrated with examples.
+A complete solution of Mumford's second problem about representation of theta derivatives with rational characteristics in terms of theta constants with rational characteristics is found.
+An explicit formula for computing such an expression for theta derivative with an arbitrary rational characteristic is derived, and illustrated with examples.
 Expressions for theta derivatives appear to be homogeneous of degree $3$ with respect to theta constants.